 It takes effort for people to switch from one provider to another.
-The motivation to switch to you needs to be compelling.
-It needs to inspire them to leave their comfort zone — to dump their familiar, safe, current provider and risk the unknown.
+This means the reasons you provide for switching to you, need to be compelling.
+Your offer needs to inspire them to leave their comfort zone… to dump their familiar, safe, current provider and risk the unknown.

 This will help you get it right

-Take a look at your business from the mindset of a prospective client or customer.
+Take a look at your business from the vantage point of a prospective client or customer.
 Look at the reasons you provide, to motivate them to leave their comfort zone and switch to you.

-TIP – Every provider claims to offer great customer service and to go the extra mile for their clients.
-Focus on developing a meaningful, measurable and motivating difference.
+You need to remember that every provider claims to offer great customer service and to go the extra mile for their clients.
+This means you should focus on developing a meaningful, measurable and motivating difference.
 Get this right and it can be a game-changer for your business.
 Yes, it’s that important.

 PS: Here’s how to stop your competitors taking clients from YOUR business: How to use the lock-in effect to retain your clients.